Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Approach

 \section{Approach}

-Figure \ref{fig:overview} gives a high-level overview of \toolname{}.
-First, it converts a \jnb{} into a native \python{} script for analysis.
-This strips metadata from the \jnb that are irrelevant for analysis. \toolname then analyzes the \python{} script to create an extended assignment graph (EAG).
-Further, \toolname extracts flow-sensitive callsite information based on the EAG, and finally annotates the \jnb{} with headers based on the identified callsites and adds the index of ML operations based on the library-to-taxonomy mapping database.
+A comprehensive overview of \toolname{} is shown in Figure \ref{fig:overview}.
+The initial step involves transforming a \jnb{} into a standard \python{} script.
+This process aids in eliminating metadata from the \jnb, ensuring that only pertinent information remains for subsequent analysis.
+Post this conversion, \toolname proceeds to analyze the resultant \python{} script to create an extended assignment graph (EAG).
+Leveraging the EAG, \toolname extracts flow-sensitive callsite information.
+The final phase involves enriching the \jnb{} with relevant headers corresponding to the callsites by using an ML-based taxonomy classifier.
+Additionally, an index of ML operations is generated.

-We discuss the details of constructing an EAG and extracting flow-sensitive callsite information in Sections \ref{subs:eag} and \ref{subs:flowsens}.
-Then, in Section \ref{subs:jnannotation}, we discuss the process of annotating the notebook based on the output of the analyzer.
+The details of the EAG construction and the methodology for extracting flow-sensitive callsite information are discussed in Sections \ref{subs:eag} and \ref{subs:flowsens}.
+The~ML-based taxonomy classifier is elaborated in Section \ref{sec:taxonomy_classifier}.
+Subsequently, Section \ref{subs:jnannotation} outlines the procedure employed for annotating the notebook, utilizing the outputs from the analyzer.